 I dry fit the parts:

 I was hunting through my bits box and very luckily came across this little computer part.
 It’s from the Ravenwing Command Set, and I’m guessing is designed to glue on to someone’s waist.
 I cut off the pouch that’s attached to it and Voila, I have a cognis signum.
 The second antenna is from an Imperial Guard vox.
 After this, I cut space for the cognis signum in his arm, and cut the outstretched palm off carefully with a craft knife.
 I also pinned the antenna on to give it more support.
+As you can see I also added shoulder pads and bent the right finger a bit.
+(The left hand is also from the Devastator box).
+Now it just needs some cleaning up and painting

 (He also won this month’s Konversion Kompetition at Games Workshop Liverpool.)